“I speak two languages, Body and English.”

 Blair is a Psychological Associate completing her candidacy with the Psychological Association of Manitoba, teaches sessionally at the University of British Columbia (Okanagan) and is registered with the Canadian Counselling and Psychotherapy Association.
-Her early work in child protection, alongside her curiosity of how the whole being, body-mind-soul, experiences both internal and external environments lead her to prioritize body-centred interventions for post-traumatic growth and transformation.
-Her current focus is to help clients move toward creative expression for deeper connection to community and self, however her work has specialized in psychological treatment, assessment, education and program development in the areas of post-traumatic stress; addictions; violent and sexual abuse; and emotional regulation with an emphasis on depression and anger.
-This is paired with a variety of integrated orientations to address clients’ individual needs, such as Acceptance and Commitment (ACT), Somatic Experiencing, Bioenergetic, Solution-Focused, Existential, and particularly Gestalt therapies, along with Behavioural Modalities while incorporating the foundations of Transpersonal Psychology.
+Her early work in child protection, alongside her curiosity of how the whole being, body-mind-soul, experiences both internal and external environments lead her to prioritize body-centred interventions for post-traumatic growth and evolution.
+Her current focus is anchored in Depth Psychology to help clients meet themselves honestly and reclaim what has been pushed away.
+This is paired with integrated orientations to address clients’ individual needs, such as Acceptance and Commitment (ACT), Psychosomatic, Bioenergetic, Solution-Focused, Existential, and particularly Gestalt therapies, along with Behavioural Modalities while incorporating the foundations of Dreamwork and Transpersonal Psychology.
+In the past her work has specialized in psychological treatment, assessment, education and program development in the areas of post-traumatic stress; sexual abuse; addiction and emotional regulation with an emphasis on violence and anger.

 ^

 The field of Forensic Psychology is where the judicial system overlaps with mental health.
 Working within this milieu gave Blair a background in providing therapeutic and assessment services to those who have been in conflict with the law, along with fire and emergency response workers, law enforcement personnel and emergency room staff.
-This allowed a lens for how the body-mind experiences and processes acute, chronic and complex traumas, along with their tied emotions.
-By cultivating a deep understanding of this relationship, she maintains a passion for walking alongside all individuals on their path toward connection, health, creativity and growth.
+This cultivated a comprehensive lens for how the body-mind experiences and processes acute, chronic and complex traumas, along with their tied emotions.
+She works with clients who are willing to confront what's uncomfortable in service of real change, then move toward creative expression for deeper connection to self and community.

 ^